ncatlab/nlab-content/pages/4/3/3/4/24334/content.md

 $$\lambda a.\lambda f.f(a):A \to (\mathrm{hom}_{\mathbb{I}\mathrm{Alg}}(A, \mathbb{I}) \to \mathbb{I})$$

-### Formalising the bounded total order
+### Formalising the directed interval

-There are many different ways to formalize the bounded total order in simplicial type theory:
+There are many different ways to formalize the directed interval in simplicial type theory:

 * one could simply postulate in vanilla [[dependent type theory]] via inference rules and axioms a [[bounded total order]], as in [Gratzer, Weinberger, & Buchholtz 2024](#GWB24) and [Gratzer, Weinberger, & Buchholtz 2025](#GWB25).